When your car breaks, most of us call the mechanic.

 Well, I put this to Amanda and she pushed right back at me.
 She reckons that poor prioritization and planning is at the heart of all project failure.

 Think about that, for a moment.
-The seeds for failure are planted well before the kick-off meeting.
+The seeds for project failure are planted well before the kick-off meeting.
 Of course, good planning and prioritization doesn’t guarantee success, but your failure rate will be higher if your prioritization process is weak – and most are weak… even if you think you’re using good process.

 This blog will give you some pointers to spotting good vs. bad prioritization process.